jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

 ### Select Recordings

 The 'Select Recordings' dialogue allows users to narrow down the recordings being viewed.
 In the example provided, recordings are available for two Cell Types and three Probes.
 If the user is only interested in BMDC recordings, they can select 'BMDC,' then click 'Filter' followed by 'Apply All Filters' to display only the relevant recordings.
-'Reset All' undoes any selections previously made.
+The'Reset' buttons undo a previoulsy made selection.
+'Reset All' undoes all selections previously made.

 <figure style="text-align: center;">
   <img src="Images/select_recordings.png"  width="900">